Mean Green Comet Debate Institute

 Click Here to Enroll

-MGCDI in now open!
+The MGCDI deadline has been extended until June 16th!
 Follow the link above to reserve your spot in our 2024 summer program.
-The final deadline for all registration is June 9th, 2024.